Centennial Park Tulip Time Holland

 Start your free tulip gardening walking tour at Window on the Waterfront.
 The nearby 7th Street parking structure is usually a great place to park.

 Situated along the Macatawa River, Window on the Waterfront features a nice paved trail and gorgeous rows of tulips.
-There’s even the new Sally Smoly Nature Playscape for kids to enjoy.
+If you have kids with you, the Sally Smoly Nature Playscape is a great spot to run around and play.

 Tulips In Downtown Holland - Tulip Time In Holland